Mars Exploration Rover: Mission extensions

 On April 8, 2004, NASA announced that it was extending the mission life of the rovers from three to eight months.
 It immediately provided additional funding of US$15 million through September, and $2.8 million per month for continuing operations.
 Later that month, Opportunity arrived at Endurance crater, taking about five days to drive the 200 meters.
 NASA announced on September 22 that it was extending the mission life of the rovers for another six months.
 Opportunity was to leave Endurance crater, visit its discarded heat shield, and proceed to Victoria crater.
 Spirit was to attempt to climb to the top of the Columbia Hills.

 With the two rovers still functioning well, NASA later announced another 18-month extension of the mission to September 2006.
 Opportunity was to visit the "Etched Terrain" and Spirit was to climb a rocky slope toward the top of Husband Hill.
 On August 21, 2005, Spirit reached the summit of Husband Hill after 581 sols and a journey of 4.81 km.

-Spirit celebrated its one Martian year anniversary (669 sols or 687 Earth days) on November 20, 2005.
-Opportunity celebrated its anniversary on December 12, 2005.
-At the beginning of the mission, it was expected that the rovers would not survive much longer than 90 Martian days.
-The Columbia Hills were "just a dream", according to rover driver Chris Leger.
-Spirit explored the semicircular rock formation known as Home Plate.
-It is a layered rock outcrop that puzzles and excites scientists.
-It is thought that its rocks are explosive volcanic deposits, though other possibilities exist, including impact deposits or sediment borne by wind or water.

 Spirit's front right wheel ceased working on March 13, 2006, while the rover was moving itself to McCool Hill.
 Its drivers attempted to drag the dead wheel behind Spirit, but this only worked until reaching an impassable sandy area on the lower slopes.
 Drivers directed Spirit to a smaller sloped feature, dubbed "Low Ridge Haven", where it spent the long Martian winter, waiting for spring and increased solar power levels suitable for driving.
 That September, Opportunity reached the rim of Victoria crater, and Spaceflight Now reported that NASA had extended mission for the two rovers through September 2007.
 On February 6, 2007, Opportunity became the first spacecraft to traverse 10 km on the surface of Mars.